 Name recognition rainbow writing activities are a fun and hands-on way to promote the fine motor control required for handwriting, penmanship, and copy work in preschoolers and kindergartners.

 Handwriting is an integral part of literacy and an essential skill for life.
-While for toddlers and preschoolers, handwriting is about drawing and scribbling with crayons, pencils, and chalk, kindergarten-age children learn formal handwriting of their name, today’s date, months, and so forth.
-You can encourage your child to develop an interest in penmanship and handwriting by giving them various inviting opportunities to trace, dot, color shade, or write, such as a rainbow writing name recognition activity.
+While for toddlers and preschoolers, handwriting is about drawing and scribbling with crayons, pencils, and chalk, kindergarten-age children learn formal handwriting of their name, today’s date, months, etc. You can encourage your child to develop an interest in penmanship and handwriting by giving them various inviting opportunities to trace, dot, color shade, or write, such as a rainbow writing name recognition activity.

 Rainbow Writing Name Recognition

-Rainbow writing is a great activity to promote penmanship, reinforce name recognition, learn sight words or boost spelling skills.
+Rainbow writing is a great activity to promote penmanship, reinforce name recognition, learn sight words, or boost spelling skills.
 Besides, this colorful activity will engage many senses and sustain your child’s concentration on the otherwise mundane task of copy work.

 Four Ways to Rainbow Write To Practice Penmanship

-- Use a Q-tip dipped in paints.
+- Use a Q-tip dipped in paint.

 - Use dot-markets.